 As GIA has put it: “Gem experts differ on the degree of green that makes one stone an emerald and another stone a less-expensive green beryl.
 Some people in the trade tend to give the name emerald to any green beryl colored by chromium.
 But to most gemologists, gemological laboratories, and colored stone dealers, it is more correct to call a stone green beryl when its color is “too light” for it to be classified as emerald.”

 Green Beryl vs. Emerald: The Value

 Emeralds not only have much more appealing color but are also very rare as compared to green beryl.
 The combination of these factors makes emeralds substantially more valuable than green beryl, of course.
 Actually, emeralds are among the most valuable gemstones in the world.
 It is always somewhat difficult to compare the value of two different types of gemstones, as the quality factor has to be taken into account at all times.
-Nevertheless, when we are speaking about green beryl vs emerald, the difference in the value is immense.
+Nevertheless, the difference in value is immense.
 It’s tens of times, at least.

-No matter what caused the seller to act in this way, his behavior is highly unethical and misleading.
-It is not just about the fact that he is consciously trying to sell as an emerald something that is not an emerald.
+No matter what caused the seller to act this way, his behavior is highly unethical and misleading.
+It is not just the fact that he is knowingly trying to sell this gemstone as an emerald, though it is not an emerald.
 It is also about the item’s value.
 As mentioned before, green beryls are many times cheaper than emeralds.
-The estimates given both in the item’s description and in the AIG’s certificate do not hold true for green beryl.
-They are somewhat inflated even for emerald jewelry, not even speaking about green beryl jewelry.
+The price estimates given both in the item’s description and in the AIG’s certificate do not hold true for green beryl.
+They are somewhat inflated even for emerald jewelry, not to speak of green beryl jewelry.
 So, it is nothing more than a fraud.
 And it tells us something about AIG Labs and trustworthiness of their gemological reports, too.

 Pay attention to how pale this green beryl is (Figure 4).